in28minutes/full-stack-with-angular-and-spring-boot/README.md

 - Step 92 - Setting up Todo Entity and Populating Data
 - Step 93 - Connecting GET REST APIs to JPA Repository
 - Step 94 - Connecting POST, PUT and DELETE REST APIs to JPA Repository

+#### Spring Boot in 10 Steps

+- Introduction to Spring Boot in 10 Steps
+- Step 01 - Introduction to Spring Boot - Goals and Important Features
+- Step 02 - Developing Spring Applications before Spring Boot
+- Step 03 - Using Spring Initializr to create a Spring Boot Application
+- Step 04 - Creating a Simple REST Controller
+- Step 05 - What is Spring Boot Auto Configuration?
+- Step 06 - Spring Boot vs Spring vs Spring MVC
+- Step 07 - Spring Boot Starter Projects - Starter Web and Starter JPA
+- Step 08 - Overview of different Spring Boot Starter Projects
+- Step 09 - Spring Boot Actuator
+- Step 10 - Spring Boot Developer Tools

+#### First 10 Steps in JPA with H2 in-memory database

+- Introduction to JPA in 10 Steps
+- Step 01 - Object Relational Impedence Mismatch - Understanding the problem that JPA solves
+- Step 02 - World before JPA - JDBC, Spring JDBC and myBatis
+- Step 03 - Introduction to JPA
+- Step 04 - Creating a JPA Project using Spring Initializr
+- Step 05 - Defining a JPA Entity - User
+- Step 06 - Defining a Service to manage the Entity - UserService and EntityManager
+- Step 07 - Using a Command Line Runner to save the User to database.
+- Step 08 - Magic of Spring Boot and In Memory Database H2
+- Step 09 - Introduction to Spring Data JPA
+- Step 10 - More JPA Repository - findById and findAll

 ```sh
 for file in *; do mv "${file}" "${file//-/ }"; done